Akalchi/filminClone/README.md

 # Hi Everyone!
 We're the Reactvolutionaries team!  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35">

-## We have cloned the Filmin web site based os requirements by our client.
+## We have cloned the Filmin web site based on requirements by our client

 ## Status: in progresss ⏳